buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + an overview of the restaurant (3); and
 + a star rating and a price guide (4).

-Establishing a pattern for this content requires us to **analyse the information supplied and consider its overall structure and information architecture**.
+Establishing a pattern for this content requires us to **analyse the information supplied and consider its overall structure and hierarchy.** For example, the overview of the restaurant – its name and the brief description (3) – are ordered logically with:

++ a heading (noma), which is larger and in blue; and
++ a brief description (Without question…), which is smaller and in a lighter grey.

 The beauty of this approach is that **this pattern can be re-used, for other restaurant listings**, resulting in a more consistent interface that’s efficient to design.
 We might gather together a series of restaurant listings, for example, where we re-use the pattern to build out our interface (below), gathering a group of listings.